hieuadoan/hieuadoan.github.io/_pages/about.md

   - /about.html
 ---

-My name is Hieu Anh Doan and I am a postdoctoral appointee in the Materials Science Division at Argonne National Laboratory.
+My name is Hieu Anh Doan and I am an Assistant Scientist in the Materials Science Division at Argonne National Laboratory.
 A chemical engineer by training and a generalist by choice, I am most passionate about using my skills to solve various engineering and scientfic problems.
 My current research interest is in developing intelligent, autonomous workflows such as AI-guided molecular simulations and self-driving robotic experiments to accelerate materials discovery.

 Honors and Awards
 ===